 The program recognizes there are additional specialties in the field of interpreting; deaf-blind interpreting, certified deaf interpreting, trilingual interpreting, medical interpreting, and so forth.
-Interest in specialties other than community or educational interpreting is referred to sister institutions.
+Interest in specialties are often gained by working experience and certification programs beyond the ASLEI-BA program.

-The ASLEI program is 120 credits (80 credits within the major plus 40 credits of Liberal Arts Core) requiring 12 consecutive semesters (fall, spring, and summer) to complete.
+The ASLEI program is 120 credits (72 credits within the major, plus 31credits of Liberal Arts Core, plus 17 credits of specialized coursework) requiring 12 consecutive semesters (fall, spring, and summer) to complete.
 The program's curriculum focuses on developing your ASL and English skills in Year 1 and 2 and developing your interpreting skills in Year 3 and 4.
-Beginning in Year 3, you will take 18 credits of specialized coursework honing your ability to provide interpreting services in either community or educational settings.
+Beginning in Year 3, you will take 17 credits of specialized coursework honing your ability to provide interpreting services in either community or educational settings.

 The ASLEI program is offered on campus or online.
 The curriculum for both on campus and online are the same.
 The delivery method is different.
 Additionally, the ASL-English Interpretation program uses a three semester academic year (fall, spring, and summer).
 Summer semesters are required of all on campus and online students.